Artemis-RGB/Artemis.Wiki/home.md

 ### Linux
 There is no graphical installer for Linux.
 The current recommended way to install Artemis on Linux is with the [install script](https://builds.artemis-rgb.com/binaries/install-artemis-rgb.sh).

+The script has been tested in a small amount of Linux installs, so feel free to review it before installing and contact the developers if you have issues or improvements to report.

-You can download and execute the script in one go with the following command.
+You can download and execute the script in one go with the following command:
 `curl -s -L https://builds.artemis-rgb.com/binaries/install-artemis-rgb.sh | bash`

 Alternatively, there are AUR and Flatpak packages available but they are not officially supported by the developers: